daviddewhurst/daviddewhurst.github.io/personal/index.md

 #### Personal

-My family and I live on the south coast of Massachusetts.
+My family and I live in a town called Wareham on the south coast of Massachusetts.
 It's a wonderful area that's less commonly-trafficked than the cape, at least by outsiders, and has a culture that I think is significantly different from much of the rest of the state.
 My house was built in 1920, old enough for the walls to be constructed from
 2x3s, not 2x4s.